N2 Required for Engineer/Humanities Visa? Key Points and Responses

 Do Indian hires really need N2?
 Field reality

-Specific impact on hiring Indian talent
+Specific impact on hiring foreign talent

 Cases with major impact